-The Concordat to Support Research Integrity (the Concordat) developed by the Universities UK with the funding and research councils, the Wellcome Trust and a number of government departments.
+The Concordat to Support Research Integrity (the Concordat) was developed by Universities UK with funding and research councils, the Wellcome Trust and a number of government departments.
 It was launched on 11 July 2012.

-In July 2013 Research England (formerly HEFCE) made compliance with the Concordat a condition for research grants and requires confirmation of compliance through the University’s annual assurance statement for 2013/14 to HEFCE in December 2014.
-In accordance to this recommendation, the University of Nottingham produced the first Annual Statement on Research Integrity to the Council (the University of Nottingham’s governing body) on the actions that the University have undertaken to sustain and further enhance research integrity.
-The latest version of the statement can be found here - 2017-18 Annual Statement on Research Integrity to the Council.
+In July 2013, Research England (formerly Higher Education Funding Council for England (HEFCE)) made compliance with the Concordat a condition for research grants.
+It also required confirmation of compliance through the University’s annual assurance statement for 2013/14 to HEFCE in December 2014.
+In accordance with this recommendation, the University of Nottingham produced the first Annual Statement on Research Integrity to the Council, on the actions that Nottingham has undertaken to sustain and further enhance research integrity.
+The latest version of the statement can be found here.

 Ethical review (and approval) is required where the research involves the participation of human participants, their data and/or their tissues.
 All parties involved with research should aim to maximise the benefit of the research and minimise any harm to participants, considering ethical issues throughout the research lifecycle.